Rfam/rfam-taxonomy/Readme.md

 :white_check_mark: View [summary](./domains/Readme.md) with the number of families observed in each domain.

-The current analysis is based on **Rfam 14.1** (the csv files need to be updated each Rfam release).

 ## Retrieving the data

 The latest version of the files can be retrieved directly from GitHub using the following URL format: